 This revision of Recommendation ITU-T H.248.78 adds a further H.248 package for support of MG located application-level gateway functionality.
+It also adds an annex that describes Extensible Messaging and Presence Protocol (XMPP) to MSRP interworking utilising mechanisms defined in this Recommendation.

 1 Scope